UstadMobile/UstadMobile/test-end-to-end/android-maestro/README.md

 ### Run a single test using Maestro command line:

-1. **Build and install APK on emulator or device as per [app-android README](../../app-android)**
+1. Build and install APK on emulator or device as per [app-android README](../../app-android)

-2. **Clear Data Folder in app-ktor-server:Start the server using runserver.sh or runserver.bat as per the [Main README development environment setup](../../README.md)**
+2. Clear Data Folder in app-ktor-server:Start the server using runserver.sh or runserver.bat as per the [Main README development environment setup](../../README.md)

-3. **Run Maestro command to run test**
+3. Run Maestro command to run test

 ```
-cd /test-end-to-end/android-maestro
+cd test-end-to-end/android-maestro
 maestro test e2e-tests/<test name>.yaml -e USERNAME=admin -e PASSWORD=testpass -e TESTSERIAL=emulator-5554 -e ENDPOINT=http://<ip address>:8087/
 ```

-Replace `PASSWORD` with the server admin password, `TESTSERIAL` with the emulator or device serial (as per adb devices command), `ENDPOINT` with the server url as per the --siteUrl parameter used with runserver.
+Replace the values for`PASSWORD` with the server admin password, `TESTSERIAL` with the emulator or device serial (as per adb devices command), `ENDPOINT` with the server url as per the --siteUrl parameter used with runserver.